 “I could have made it through that space, but he’s too big,” Doyle chuckles.
 In their current forms, the T.25 would retail in Europe for 8,678 euros ($11,000) and the electric car for 19,723 euros.

 Murray has yet to see commercial versions of his handiwork zipping around city streets.
 Rather than produce cars himself, he plans to license iStream to companies in return for an upfront fee and a percentage of the sale of every unit that rolls off the line.

 He’s avoided the deep spending that’s bedeviled other startups that are making their own vehicles.
-Palo Alto, California-based Tesla Motors Inc. (TSLA), which produces a plug-in sports car, lost $254 million on $204 million in sales last year.
+Palo Alto, California-based Tesla Motors Inc. (TSLA:US), which produces a plug-in sports car, lost $254 million on $204 million in sales last year.

 Murray’s firm, which collects revenue from auto-design consulting, has spent about 30 million pounds ($51 million) since 2007.
 It raised $12 million from Mohr Davidow Ventures and 4.5 million pounds from the Technology Strategy Board, a U.K. government-backed research group, to help develop the prototypes.

 While Murray has conducted exploratory discussions with 10 car companies and five other businesses, he had yet to close a production deal as of mid-May.

 “It would have been more expedient to build cars, but Gordon had a business model that was more capital efficient,” says Jon Feiber, a general partner at Mohr Davidow in Menlo Park, California.
 “We’ll see if this was the correct path to build a valuable company.”

 Automakers will probably be loath to embrace Murray’s vision as they struggle to reap returns from their existing plants, says Maryann Keller, a Stamford, Connecticut-based independent industry consultant.